+What is your relationship with us (e.g. employee, customer, supplier)?
+If you are employed by believe housing what position do you hold?
 Does your complaint relate to a Subject Access Request?
-Yes No If your complaint relates to a Subject Access Request, please confirm the request and the Data Subject it concerned.
-If your complaint follows correspondence with one of our employees, please employee's name and the date(s) of your correspondence. f your complaint relates to a Subject Access Request, please confirm the equest and the Data Subject it concerned. f your complaint follows correspondence with one of our employees, ple request and the Data Subject it concerned. f your complaint follows correspondence with one of our employees, ple Describe the incident(s) prompting your complaint (for example, if your complaing he misuse of data, you should describe the data, the reason the data was pand how you believe the data has been used incorrectly). f you have any documents which help detail your complaint, such correspondence with us or an individual employee, please attach these to the f
+Yes No - ur complaint relates to a Subject Access Request, please confirm the date of gest and the Data Subject it concerned. ur complaint follows correspondence with one of our employees, please state oyee's name and the date(s) of your correspondence. the n ribe the incident(s) prompting your complaint (for example, if your complaint is regard nisuse of data, you should describe the data, the reason the data was provided to now you believe the data has been used incorrectly).

-28. What is your desired data)? outcome of this complaint (for example, the correction o f inaccurate
+28. What is your desired outcome of this complaint (for example, the correction of indicata)?

 -

-29. Please provide the following contact details:
+29. Please provide the following contact details: -

 Address:

 Telephone Number:

 Email:

-Decla ıration
+Decla ation

-ven on this complaints form is true and that believe housing further details, if required, or provide a substantive respon
+conta that the information given on this complaints form is true and that believe housing the in order to obtain further details, if required, or provide a substantive response: se.

-Signe d:

-Full n ame:
+Full ame: ·····

-Date:
+Date: ·

-Where to send your complaint
+Wher to send your complaint

-Please send this completed form for the attention of the Data Protection Officer to believe housing, Coast House Spectrum 4, Spectrum Business Park, Seaham, County Durham SR7 7TT.
+send this completed form for the attention of the Data Protection Officer/Represe housing, Coast House Spectrum 4, Spectrum Business Park, Seaham, County

-When will I receive a response?
+Wher will I receive a response?